“To floss or not to floss?” That is the question, and most everyone knows the correct answer.

 Adequate hydration is important for the health of your entire body, including your mouth.

 Having a dry mouth can cause bacteria to grow more quickly, leading to tooth decay and bad breath.
-Certain medications can cause dry mouth, so drink up or talk to DENTIST if you start to notice symptoms of dry mouth that linger even after you’ve made sure to drink enough water.
+Certain medications can cause dry mouth, so drink up or talk to Dr. Robinette if you start to notice symptoms of dry mouth that linger even after you’ve made sure to drink enough water.

 Improper Care Of Your Toothbrush